-Aloe Vera, Refreshing and Healing Medicinal Plant
+Aloe Vera: A Refreshing and Healing Medicinal Plant

 There are roughly 250 species of aloe vera plants.
 Aloe barbadensis is the species that has the greatest medicinal properties.

-It is very useful for acne and sunburns.
+It’s very useful for acne and sunburns.
 Aloe vera can accelerate the healing process and can prevent infections in damaged skin.

-You must keep in mind, however, that you should limit use to minor wounds, and not deep and serious wounds.
+You must keep in mind, however, that you should limit its use to minor wounds, and not deep and serious wounds.
 This could aggravate them because of its ability to increase blood flow to the area.

-Avoid consuming Aloe Vera during pregnancy and while breastfeeding.
+Avoid consuming aloe vera during pregnancy and while breastfeeding.
 The components in this plant can produce uterine contraindications, which could be associated with miscarriages or premature birth.
 Children younger than 12 should also avoid using it.

 Any sort of natural treatment needs consistency and patience.
 It would also be recommendable to consult a naturopath so they can indicate the correct way of using it, according to your special situation, be it internally or externally, or the duration of treatment.

-With so many medications and new drugs that appear daily and that treat different discomforts, these could end up causing other discomforts, due to their side effects, which we generally don’t pay any attention to.
-So why don’t we lean a little bit towards mother nature?
-We could use what we find freely in nature, according to the advice of trained individuals.
+The new drugs that exist out there could have many side effects, which we generally don’t pay any attention to.
+Thus, we should lean a little toward Mother Nature.
+We could use what we find freely in nature, following the advice of trained individuals.It might interest you...